GRCDEV/ArduSim/help/development.md

 * `boolean takeOffAllUAVsNonBlocking(double[])`.
 It takes off at the same time all the UAVs running in the same machine, as in function `takeOffNonBlocking(int, double)`.
 * `boolean takeOffAllUAVs(double[])`.
 It takes off at the same time all the UAVs running in the same machine, as in function `takeOff(int, double)`.
 * `boolean stopUAV(int)`.
 It sharply stops the multicopter in flight while performing a planned mission.
 The mission can be resumed later changing to AUTO flight mode.
 * `void landIfMissionEnded(int, double)`.
-This method lands the multicopter if it is close enough to the last waypoint, and can be launched periodically.
+This method lands the multicopter if it is close enough to the last waypoint, and can be launched periodically in the method `forceExperimentEnd()` of the protocol implementation.
 Useful for UAVs that follow a planned mission.
 * `boolean landUAV(int)`.
 This method is used to land a UAV.
 * `boolean landAllUAVs()`.
 In this case, all the UAVs receive the land command.
 * `boolean cleanAndSendMissionToUAV(int, List<Waypoint>)`.
 It deletes the current mission of the UAV, sends a new one, and retrieves it from the flight controller to show it on the GUI, using the corresponding simple command functions.